I Will Always Love You: Other versions

 The song found further chart success as part of the "Forever Country" medley, created in 2016 to celebrate the 50th anniversary of the Country Music Association Awards.
 The medley also features "Take Me Home, Country Roads" and "On the Road Again".
 Parton performs on the medley, along with 29 other country music artists.
 The medley debuted at number one on the Billboard US Hot Country Songs chart and number 21 on the Billboard Hot 100 chart on October 8, 2016.

 In 2002, English pop singer Rik Waller took his own version of "I Will Always Love You" into the top ten of the UK Singles Chart, peaking at number 6.
 It was his debut single and the first released from his debut studio album From Now..., after his taking part in the Pop Idol series.

-In 2024, Swedish singer and lead vocalist of the band Skid Row, Erik Gronwall, released a version of the song on his YouTube account.
-His version is more of reminiscent of Whitney Houston's version.
-Produced by Greenwall Entertainment AB.
+In 2012, Amber Riley covered this song on Glee in the episode "Heart" in their third season and the thirteenth episode as Mercedes Jones.

+After Parton's passing on August 25, 2026, Vin Diesel sang an a cappella cover as a tribute to her.